Unprecedented Multipoint Observation of Spatially Varying ICME Turbulence of Different Ages during October 2024 Extreme Solar Storm at 1 AU: Summary and Conclusion

 \section{Summary and Conclusion}

 The azimuthal distribution of spacecrafts centered at the L1 point during the passage of ICME provided an invaluable opportunity to probe in situ signatures of plasma turbulence from different vantage points.
-Similar multi-point approaches have previously been shown to be essential for capturing spatial variations in ICMEs and turbulence \citep{Scolini_2024, Pal_2023, Pal_2025, lugaz2018observational}.
+Similar multi-point approaches have previously been shown to be essential for capturing spatial variations in ICMEs and turbulence \citep{Scolini_2024, Ghag_2024, Pal_2023, Pal_2025, lugaz2018observational}.
 The correlation study demonstrated that overall magnetic field measurements from different spacecraft remain highly consistent after time-lag adjustments.
-The near-perfect correlation in the total magnetic field strength highlights that large-scale ICME structures propagated almost coherently within appoximately $100 R_{E}$.
+The near-perfect correlation in the total magnetic field strength highlights that large-scale ICME structures propagated almost coherently within approximately $100 R_{E}$.
 However, the turbulent environment of ICME substructures was distinguished by spectrogram analysis of the magnetic field.
 The sheath exhibited intense power, a hallmark of turbulence driven continuously by shock compression, while the magnetic cloud displayed suppressed, narrower-band power.
 Such contrasting behaviors are consistent with previous turbulence studies in sheath and magnetic cloud regions \citep{burlaga1991interplanetary, telloni2021spectral, Ghuge_2025}.
 Three regions within MC show enhanced turbulence power; one of them we investigated in detail.
 These results reaffirm that the sheath is the most dynamically disturbed region, whereas the MC largely preserves magnetic order, except at the discontinuities present inside the MC.
-A sudden, abrupt variation in the magnetic field may indicate internal reconnection or an interaction region among multiple ICMEs. \\ Spectral analysis revealed distinct differences in turbulence properties between solar wind and ICME regions.
-Solar wind showed the most dynamic variation across the spacecraft.
-We estimated the local shock impact angle ($\theta_{XN}$) using the Magnetic Coplenarity (MC,\cite{Colburn_1966}) method.
-At Wind and ACE $\theta_{XN}$ (inclination of shock normal vector w.r.t GSE X direction clockwise from the Sun) are $128.4^{\circ}~and~ 135.5^{\circ}$ respectively, consistent with the interplanetary shock database \citep{Oliveira_2023}.
-However, at DSCOVR and Aditya-L1, the shock impact angle shows a noticeable change ($108^{\circ}$).
-This clearly indicates ICME shock orientation also differs in such a small segment (across $100~R_{E}$), which might play an important role in the evolution of upstream solar wind and sheath turbulence properties.
-In the sheath, the spectral density remains high due to ICME shock interaction and continuous energy deposition.
-Inside the magnetic cloud, relatively steeper slopes ($\approx -1.7$) indicate mature, decaying turbulence shaped by internal flux-rope dynamics.
-However, the investigation of turbulence characteristics across all regions and spacecraft in the field-aligned coordinates yielded the most interesting results.
-The solar wind shows greater variability and a more anisotropic character in the Dusk sector (-ve GSE-y).
-While Wind and DSCOVR (Duskward) show mature and critically balanced turbulence, ACE displays isotropic Kolmogorov steady state turbulence.
-Aditya-L1 (furthest Dawnside) magnetic turbulence is dynamically aligned, in line with Boldyrev or IK power law scaling \citep{Boldyrev_2006, iroshnikov1964turbulence}.
-The ICME sheath also confirmed spatial inhomogeneity and indicated non-uniform interaction with the ICME shock.
-Three out of four spacecraft (ACE, DSCOVR, and Aditya-L1) exhibit anisotropic inversion, suggesting sheath turbulence is not in a critically balanced state, but rather driven by shock compression, which forces the perpendicular direction to evolve much faster.
-The parallel-direction turbulence is reset to a $f^{-1}$ state.
-Figure~\ref{fig:Drawing} illustrates the variation of sheath turbulence around the L1 point.
-Finally, inside MC, the turbulence became almost isotropic, approaching a Kolmogorov equilibrium state.
+A sudden, abrupt variation in the magnetic field may indicate internal reconnection or an interaction region among multiple ICMEs. \\